nordeim/FinAnalyst-Pro/docs/prompt-1.md

 ---

 Awesome job on meticulous review, analysis and planning!
 Please keep up the good work in your rigorous and meticulous approach to planning and execution!
+Now, please meticulously proceed with Phase 2A.
+But first create a sub-plan (to-do list) with a detailed description of changes and a checklist for each file to be re-generated in the sub-phase.
+After generating each file, validate it against the checklist.

+---

+Awesome job on meticulous review, analysis and planning!
+Please keep up the good work in your rigorous and meticulous approach to planning and execution!
 Now, please meticulously review and analyze my implementation plan for the agent toolset, then compare mine implementation with your plan.

 ---